 It displays traditional crafts and art from across India and hosts a constantly changing group of artisans, most of whom would otherwise be ignored.

-There is an impressive outdoor village complex with replicas of village dwellings, courtyards and shrines from different parts of India, built with regional materials.
+There is an impressive outdoor village complex with replicas of dwellings, courtyards and shrines from different parts of India, built with regional materials.

-Artisans give live demonstrations and the public are invited to join workshops on different traditional craft methods.
+Artisans give live demonstrations, and the public are invited to join workshops on different traditional craft methods.
 The museum has a very good shop where you can buy traditional crafts at reasonable prices, and an excellent cafe.

-• Hours and Cost: 9:30 am – 6:00 pm Tuesday to Sunday (closed Monday); INR 300 foreigners
+- Hours and Cost: 9:30 am – 6:00 pm Tuesday to Sunday (closed Monday); INR 300 foreigners

-• Nearest Metro Station: Supreme Court (Blue line), exit Gate 4
+- Nearest Metro Station: Supreme Court (Blue line), exit Gate 4

-• What Else is Nearby: Purana Qila, National Science Centre, National Zoological Park
+- What Else is Nearby: Purana Qila, National Science Centre, National Zoological Park

-• Where to Eat: Cafe Lota at the museum
+- Where to Eat: Cafe Lota at the museum

 8. Gandhi Smriti Museum

-Gandhi Smriti Musuem is in the house Mahatma Gandhi stayed at during the last months of his life.
+Gandhi Smriti Museum is in the house Mahatma Gandhi stayed at during the last months of his life.
 At the time it was owned by the Birla family and was known as Birla House.

-After Gandhi’s assassination Jawarhalal Nehru, India’s prime minister, asked the Birla family to turn part of the home into a memorial.
+After Gandhi’s assassination, Jawarhalal Nehru (India’s prime minister) asked the Birla family to turn part of the home into a memorial.
 Eventually the family sold the house to the government, and in 1973 it was opened to the public.

 The room Gandhi stayed in has been carefully preserved, even with Gandhi’s spectacles.
 Visitors can tour the grounds and literally walk in Gandhi’s last footsteps to Martyr’s Column, where he was assassinated on January 30, 1948.

-Gandhi Smriti at Raj Ghat is Gandhi’s memorial and where he was cremated – make sure you specify Gandhi Smriti Museum when searching on Google maps – they are two different Gandhi monuments and at completely different locations.
+➡️ Gandhi Smriti at Raj Ghat is Gandhi’s memorial, and where he was cremated – make sure you specify Gandhi Smriti Museum when searching on Google maps – they are two different Gandhi monuments and at completely different locations.

-• Hours and Cost: 10:00 am – 4:30 pm Tuesday to Sunday (closed Monday); free
+- Hours and Cost: 10:00 am – 4:30 pm Tuesday to Sunday (closed Monday); free

-• Nearest Metro Station: Lok Kalyan Marg (Yellow line), exit Gate 1
+- Nearest Metro Station: Lok Kalyan Marg (Yellow line), exit Gate 1

 9. Kiran Nadar Museum Of Art